MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample2.md

 ![Interpolated CSOs](images/tutorials/dataobjects/contours/DO2_11.png "Interpolated CSOs")

 ## Summary
-* `SoCSOLiveWireEditor` can be used to create CSOs semi-automatically.
+* `SoCSOLiveWireEditor` can be used to create CSOs semiautomatically.
 * CSO interpolations can be created using `CSOSliceInterpolator`.
 * CSOs can be grouped together using the `CSOManager`.